Aurora-Barriera Regeneration Project, Turin

-Featured image for Aurora Barriera, Turin
+Featured image for Aurora-Barriera Regeneration Project, Turin

 The masterplan was entrusted to Infra.To, who in turn commissioned a multidisciplinary team, comprising the architectural studio CRA-Carlo Ratti Associati, the cooperative Liberitutti for the community engagement, West8 for the landscape design and MIC-HUB for the mobility strategies.